Minister of Internal Affairs (Russia)

-The Minister of Internal Affairs of the Russian Federation is the head of the Russian Ministry of Internal Affairs.
-The Minister is appointed by the President of Russia upon recommendation of the Prime Minister of Russia.
-The current Minister of Internal Affairs is Vladimir Kolokoltsev.
+The minister of internal affairs of the Russian Federation is the head of the Russian Ministry of Internal Affairs.
+The minister is appointed by the president of Russia upon recommendation of the prime minister.
+The current minister of internal affairs is Vladimir Kolokoltsev.

 Powers

-According to the regulations of the Ministry of Internal Affairs of the Russian Federation, the Minister:
+According to the regulations of the Ministry of Internal Affairs of the Russian Federation, the minister: